Eriku33/Foundry-VTT-Image-Hover/README.md

 ### Enable/Disable Image Hover
 Each user can disable the module.<br>
 Default: On
-### Enable/Disable Keybind requirement
-Each user can add a additional keybind requirement while hovering over a token.<br>
-Default: off
-### Keybind
-Each user can set this keybind<br>
-Default: KeyV
 ### Position of Image
 Each user can relocate the cahracter art to a different corner of the screen (Bottom left/right and Top left/right)<br>
 Default: Bottom Left